+The use cases show a variety of entities accessing the CPS to store and retrieve PASSporTs.
+The question of how the CPS authorizes the storage and retrieval of PASSporT is thus a key design decision in the architecture.
 The STIR architecture assumes that service providers and in some cases end user devices will have credentials suitable for attesting authority over telephone numbers per [RFC8226].
 These credentials provide the most obvious way that a CPS can authorize the storage and retrieval of PASSporTs.
-However, as use cases 3 and 4 in Section 5 show, it may sometimes make sense for the entity storing or retrieving PASSporTs to be an intermediary rather than a device associated with either the originating or terminating side of a call, and those intermediaries often would not have access to STIR credentials covering the telephone numbers in question.
-Requiring authorization based on a credential to store PASSporTs is therefore undesirable, though potentially acceptible if sufficient steps are taken to mitigate the privacy risk as described in the next section.
+However, as use cases 3, 4 and 5 in Section 5 show, it may sometimes make sense for the entity storing or retrieving PASSporTs to be an intermediary rather than a device associated with either the originating or terminating side of a call, and those intermediaries often would not have access to STIR credentials covering the telephone numbers in question.
+Requiring authorization based on a credential to store PASSporTs is therefore undesirable, though potentially acceptable if sufficient steps are taken to mitigate any privacy risk of leaking data.

-Furthermore, it is an explicit design goal of this mechanism to minimize the potential privacy exposure of using a CPS.
+It is an explicit design goal of this mechanism to minimize the potential privacy exposure of using a CPS.
 Ideally, the out-of-band mechanism should not result in a worse privacy situation than in-band [RFC8224] STIR: for in-band, we might say that a SIP entity is authorized to receive a PASSporT if it is an intermediate or final target of the routing of a SIP request.
 As the originator of a call cannot necessarily predict the routing path a call will follow, an out-of-band mechanism could conceivably even improve on the privacy story.
-As a first step, transport-level security can provide confidentiality from eavesdroppers for both the storage and retrieval of PASSporTs.